wiredzenith/FallDetection/ProjectLog.md

 - [ ] fix nav bar

 - [ ] add table to display users that have added emergency contact details

-### 04/11/19

-- added new component to display users that have added emergency contact info
-- modified API to make calls to MongoDB and request users contact info, next step is to add a list on the numbers page that displays the currently stored user contact info.

 [l1]: https://reactjs.org/ "react web page"
 [l2]: https://serverless-stack.com/chapters/create-a-login-page.html "serverless website"